 Keep in mind, mold can also grow behind wallpaper, as the glue adhering the paper to the wall can often capture moisture, and in turn produce mold.

 Mold is commonly found growing in areas of high humidity and moisture.
 If you suspect that this may be a problem, a commercial dehumidifier would be a good investment.

 - Remove and replace sealant or caulking affected by mold.

-- Use effective mold-killing chemicals to clean your bathroom, such as vinegar, bleach or hydrogen peroxide to help you, but make sure not to mix any of these products to avoid a toxic outcome.
+- Use effective mold-killing chemicals to clean your bathroom, such as vinegar, bleach or hydrogen peroxide to you, but make sure not to mix any of these products to avoid a toxic outcome.

 - Keep your bathroom doors and windows open while cleaning.
-This should help dry up the bathroom and take away the mold’s favorite environment.
+This should dry up the bathroom and take away the mold’s favorite environment.

 How to Prevent Mold Growth in Bathroom